 greatly honored me and my work by organizing an official book presentation on August 9 in their Salón de Grados,

 Paraninfo Universitario, Plaza de Armas, Cusco.

 can be watched here

-of academic job opportunities, I was almost back at square one.
+of the Internet.
+Yet in terms of academic job opportunities, I was then almost back at square one.

 How the Biosphere Works

-answering the question of how humanity got itself into its current ecological predicament, while allowing to consider our future options
+having finished this book I feel to have completed my original quest: answering the question of how humanity got itself into its current

 What should be done next?

 To effectively deal with humanity’s future survival on